 Even if a minimum distance of 1.5 metres is strictly observed a requirement to wear a mouth-and-nose covering exists

 Laboratories and workshops:

 Further information (PDF) (German).

 To reduce the spread of the coronavirus, the instructions of the Robert Koch Institute to prevent infection must be observed:

 The ban on gatherings (German) must also be observed outside of university buildings.
-It is only permitted to be in public places alone, with family members who live in the same household, or with one other person who does not live in the same household.
-When encountering others, a minimum distance of 1.5 metres is to be maintained.
+In public areas, a minimum distance of 1.5 metres is to be maintained.
 Public activities that are conducive to endangering this distancing rule, such as celebrations, grilling or picnics, are prohibited on Goethe University campuses, regardless of the number of people involved.